ibm-cloud-docs/secrets-manager/getting-started.md

 {: #gs-add-secret}
 {: step}

 When you're working with secrets, it's important to organize them in a single location so that you help to reduce the risk of compromised credentials.
-By storing a secret in {{site.data.keyword.secrets-manager_short}}, you can manage a secret centrally, use [secret groups](#x9968962){:term} to control access, and avoid coding it directly into your apps or version control systems.
+By storing a secret in {{site.data.keyword.secrets-manager_short}}, you can manage a secret centrally, use [secret groups](#x9968962){: term} to control access, and avoid coding it directly into your apps or version control systems.

 Complete the following steps to enter the details of a secret and store it securely in your instance.